co-cart/co-cart/NEXT_CHANGELOG.md

  * * Set the front-end site URL for product permalinks for the Products API.
  * * Set a Secret Key to secure specific features from outside tampering.
 If salt key is already set in `wp-config.php` then that will take priority.

+## Experimental

+_The first feature experiment has been added in the hopes to provide more control on who/what has access to CoCart' REST API and requires your feedback._

+### RateLimiter for the API.

+**Disabled by Default**

+It's designed to prevent abuse of endpoints from excessive calls and performance degradation on the machine running the store.

+It is unauthenticated, so rate limits are keyed by either USER ID (logged in) or IP ADDRESS (guest user), and standard support for running behind a proxy, load balancer, etc. for unauthenticated users can be enabled.

+By default, a maximum of 25 requests can be made within a 10-second time frame.
+These can be changed through an options filter.

+More extensive information can be found on the [Rate Limit Guide](https://github.com/co-cart/co-cart/blob/dev/docs/rate-limit-guide.md) along with a test guide.

 ## Improved

 * Fetch total count of all carts in session once when displaying the status under "WooCommerce -> Status".